philippemezzadri/frisquet-esphome/doc/frisquet_boiler.rst

 ``calibration_factor`` and  ``calibration_offset`` are used by the internal sensor to calculate the water flow temperature.
 The default values have been defined on a *Frisquet Hydroconfort Evolution* boiler.
+This is only used to return information to Home Assistant and has no impact on boiler control.

 The output value received by the component is any rational value between ``0`` and ``1``.
 Internally, the output value is multiplied by 100 and rounded to an integer value because the Frisquet Boiler